 3. Can you tell me about your current job?

-This is a great interview question to evaluate communication skills, while gaining insights into an individual's background that goes beyond the resume.
+This is a great interview question to ask a potential employee that can help you evaluate communication skills, while gaining insights into an individual's background that goes beyond the resume.

-Having trouble finding qualified job candidates?
+Having trouble finding skilled job candidates?
 We can help:

 4. What could your current company do to be more successful?